nmshd/documentation/_includes/scenarios/integrate/read-attribute-from-peer.md

 ## Get the Attributes

 We now assume, that the Recipient has accepted the [Request for reading Attributes]({% link _docs_integrate/read-attribute-from-peer.md %}#request-for-reading-attributes) of the Sender.
 In order for the Sender to receive the response of the Recipient, it needs to [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
-To view the response to the Request, proceed as described in the [Get outgoing Request]({% link _docs_use-cases/use-case-consumption-get-outgoing-request.md %}) use case documentation and use the following query parameter:
+To view the response to the Request, search for it in the synchronization result or proceed as described in the [Get outgoing Request]({% link _docs_use-cases/use-case-consumption-get-outgoing-request.md %}) use case documentation and use the following query parameter:

 - If the [Request was sent over a Template]({% link _docs_integrate/read-attribute-from-peer.md %}#request-over-template): Specify `<ID of RelationshipTemplate>` as the value for the `source.reference` query parameter.
 - If the [Request was sent over a Message]({% link _docs_integrate/read-attribute-from-peer.md %}#request-over-message): Specify `<ID of Request>` as the value for the `id` query parameter.